 4. Implement your PMO

 Now it’s time to put your PMO into action!
-This will involve rolling out the structure and governance framework, training all project managers and staff on the new processes and tools, and monitoring project execution to ensure that goals are being met.
+This will involve rolling out the structure and governance framework, training all project managers and staff on the new processes and tools, and monitoring project execution to ensure meeting goals.

 It’s important to note that a PMO is not a silver bullet — it will take time and effort to get it up and running effectively.
 But with the right tools and support, your PMO can help your organization achieve its project management goals.